 Another specification within the act was the use of edge-incused inscriptions.
 By including certain items on the edge of the coin, more room would be available on the faces of the coin for larger and more dramatic artwork.
 The edge inscriptions include the date, mint mark, and motto “E Pluribus Unum.”
 For Presidential Dollars released during 2007 and 2008, the motto “In God We Trust” also appears on the edge.

 Release Dates and Mintages

-The Presidential Dollars are issued at a rate of four different designs per year.
-The order of issuance will follow the order of the Presidencies.
-If a President served in two or more consecutive terms, only one coin will be issued.
-However, if a President served in two nonconsecutive periods of service, a coin will be issued for each period.
-Under the provisions of the Act, coins may only be issued for Presidents who have been deceased for at least five years.
+The Presidential Dollars were issued at a rate of four different designs per year from 2007 to 2015, with three designs issued in 2016, and one final coin added to the series in 2020.
+The order of issuance followed the order of the Presidencies.
+Only one coin was issued if a President served in two or more consecutive terms.
+However, two coins were issued if a President served in two nonconsecutive terms.
+Under the provisions of the Act, coins were only issued for Presidents who had been deceased for at least two years.

-Mintage levels for the series showed a general decline throughout the course of the series.
-For the first year of issue, nearly one billion coins were produced for circulation across the four different designs and two minting facilities.
-As the coins failed to achieve widespread circulation, mintage levels fell for subsequent years, although the requirement for Federal Reserve Banks to make the coins available to financial institutions provides for a certain base level of demand.
-Finally, in 2012 the mintage levels dropped to the minimum required to meet the demand from collectors under the authority of the Treasury Department.
+Mintage levels showed a general decline throughout the course of the series.
+For the first year of issue, nearly one billion coins were produced for circulation across four different designs and two mint facilities.
+As the coins failed to achieve widespread usage, mintage levels fell for subsequent years, although the coins continued to be issued through the channels of circulation.
+When a significant buildup of dollar coins in storage became an issue, the Secretary of the Treasury used his authority to further curtail production.
+From 2012 onwards, the coins were only struck in the minimum quantities necessary to meet demand from collectors.